 Dr. Iris Berdrow is an associate professor of management at Bentley University, an adjunct instructor at Harvard University Summer School, and has taught in France, Germany, Austria, Scotland and Morocco.
 Her research interests are in global innovation, global alliances, knowledge management, employee competencies and competency based education.
 Iris is published in MIT Sloan Management Review, Strategic Management Journal, Long Range Planning and the Journal of World Business, among others.
 She is coauthor of Bases of Competence: Skills for Lifelong Learning and Employability (Evers, Rush & Berdrow, 1998).

-Dr. Darla Deardorff is Executive Director of the Association of International Education Administrators (AIEA) based at Duke University.
-She has worked in international education for more than 15 years and teaches graduate courses in international education and intercultural communication.
+Dr. Darla Deardorff is Executive Director of the Association of International Education Administrators (AIEA) based at Duke University, where she is also a Research Scholar.
+She has worked in international education for more than 20 years and teaches graduate courses in international education and intercultural communication at numerous institutions.
 She has experience in study abroad, international student services, cultural programming and ESL teaching/teacher training.
-She has also published widely on international education, including The SAGE Handbook of Intercultural Competence.
+She has also published widely on international education, including The SAGE Handbook of Intercultural Competence and soon to be published Demystifying Outcomes Assessment for International Educators.
 She is frequently invited to consult and lecture around the world on intercultural competence and assessment.
-She earned a doctorate from North Carolina State University where she focused on international education.

-Daniel Diaz has been working in international education for 10 years, including positions at East Carolina University, University of North Carolina at Greensboro (UNCG), and currently at Guilford College as the Assistant Director of Study Abroad and International Student Advisor..
-He is also the Vice-President of Study North Carolina, a statewide non profit organization that connects international and out-of-state students and professionals with opportunities for quality education and training in North Carolina.
+Daniel Diaz has been working in international education for 11 years, including positions at East Carolina University, University of North Carolina at Greensboro (UNCG), and currently at Guilford College as the Assistant Director of Study Abroad and International Student Advisor.
+He is also the Vice-President of Study North Carolina, a statewide non-profit organization that connects international and out-of-state students and professionals with opportunities for quality education and training in North Carolina.